 Proximal neuropathy

-This type of neuropathy is mostly found in the nerves in the thighs, hips, buttocks, or legs.
-It can cause sharp pain or pins-and-needles sensations due to nerve damage in these parts of the body.
+This type of neuropathy is mainly found in the nerves in the thighs, hips, buttocks, or legs.
+Nerve damage in these body parts can cause sharp pain or pins-and-needles sensations.

 Mononeuropathy

-The most common cause of mononeuropathy is diabetic neuropathy which occurs when there's insufficient insulin for sugar-fueled blood vessels inside our bodies to provide proper nourishment.
+The most common cause of mononeuropathy is diabetic neuropathy, which occurs when there is insufficient insulin for sugar-fueled blood vessels inside our bodies to provide proper nourishment.
 This lack of nourishment leads to poor circulation and increased pressure on nearby neurons.

 Peripheral neuropathy is a type of neuropathy that happens when there is nerve damage to the peripheral nerves.

-- pain that spreads into your legs and hands or feet
+- pain that spreads into your legs, hands, or feet

 - tightness or tingling sensations in any parts of your body